serokell/blog-posts/typed-th-in-ghc-9/article.md

 <interactive>:200:1: error: parse error on input ‘$$’
 ```

-But it works otherwise in GHC 9:
+But it works in GHC 9:

 ```hs
 >>> $$TH.logLevelFromFlag